1972 Major League Baseball postseason: Cincinnati Reds vs. Pittsburgh Pirates

-This was a rematch of the 1970 NLCS, which the Reds won in a 3-0 sweep.
-The Reds once again came out on top, knocking off the defending World Series champion Pirates in a close 5 game series to return to the World Series for the second time in three years.
+This was a rematch of the 1970 NLCS, which the Reds won in a 3–0 sweep.
+The Reds once again came out on top, knocking off the defending World Series champion Pirates in five games to return to the World Series for the second time in three years.

-The Pirates cruised to a 5-1 victory in Game 1 off a strong pitching performance from Steve Blass, while the Reds evened the series in Game 2 by holding off a rally by the Pirates.
-When the series shifted to Cincinnati, the Pirates took Game 3 by a 3-2 score to take a 2-1 series lead.
-In Game 4, the Reds blew out the Pirates by a 7-1 score off a two-hit complete game performance from starting pitcher Ross Grimsley.
-Game 5 was the nailbiter of the series - the Pirates led 3-2 going into the bottom of the ninth and were three outs away from winning back-to-back NL pennants.
+The Pirates cruised to a 5–1 victory in Game 1 off an eight-inning performance from Steve Blass.
+In Game 2, the Reds evened the series thanks to relief pitcher Tom Hall stopping a rally by the Pirates.
+When the series shifted to Cincinnati, the Pirates took Game 3 by a 3–2 score thanks to an RBI groundout by Manny Sanguillén.
+In Game 4, the Reds blew out the Pirates as Ross Grimsley pitched a two-hit complete-game.

+Game 5 was the nailbiter of the series - the Pirates led 3–2 going into the bottom of the ninth and were three outs away from winning back-to-back NL pennants.
 Then, Reds' catcher Johnny Bench hit a solo home run to tie the game.
 Then, Tony Pérez singled and was replaced by pinch-runner George Foster.
 Denis Menke followed with another single as Foster moved to second base.
-With the count 2-0 on César Gerónimo, Pirates' closer Dave Giusti was replaced with Game 2 starter Bob Moose.
+With the count 2–0 on César Gerónimo, Pirates' closer Dave Giusti was replaced with Game 2 starter Bob Moose.
 Geronimo's fly ball out advanced Foster to third, but Moose induced shortstop Darrell Chaney to pop out as Foster stayed at third.
-Just when it looked like Moose may wiggle out of a tough two-on, no out situation, he uncorked a wild pitch to pinch-hitter Hal McRae scoring Foster with the winning run, securing the pennant for the Reds.
-It was the first time a postseason series ended on a wild pitch since the 1927 World Series in which the Pirates were swept by the New York Yankees.
+Just when it looked like Moose may wiggle out of a tough two-on, no out situation, he uncorked a wild pitch to pinch-hitter Hal McRae, scoring Foster with the winning run, securing the pennant for the Reds.
+It was the first time a postseason series ended on a wild pitch since the 1927 World Series, in which the Pirates were swept by the New York Yankees.
+Game 5 would ultimately be Roberto Clemente’s final postseason game, as he died in a plane crash on New Year's Eve.

-The Reds returned to the NLCS the next year, but they were upset by the 82-win New York Mets in five games.
-The Pirates would make the postseason again in 1974, but they would fall to the Los Angeles Dodgers in four games in the NLCS.
-They would not win the pennant again until 1979.
+The Reds returned to the NLCS the next year, but were upset by the 82-win New York Mets in five games.
+They would win their next pennant in 1975 over the Pirates again in a sweep en route to a World Series title.

+This was the first of three consecutive losses for the Pirates in the NLCS - they would fall to the Los Angeles Dodgers in four games in 1974, and in 1975 they were swept by the Reds again.
+The Pirates would eventually win the pennant again in 1979, in a sweep over the Reds.